MechanicalRock/mechanicalrock.github.io/_posts/2022-06-24-fivetran-webhook-notifications.md

 ## Conclusion

-You now have live notifications into your slack channel on when a error occurs in your Fivetran account!
+You now have live notifications into your Slack channel on when a error occurs in your Fivetran account!
 Much better than just a email notification.
 You can additionally tie this into your exisiting incident managment system!

 <br>